The Quiet Man replica cottage, Cong

 Cinema & Events

-Inside the cottage a small cinema screens The Quiet Man daily, providing a perfect rainy‑day activity and a chance to see the film in the very setting that inspired it.
-Special screenings are occasionally paired with talks from local historians or former crew members.
+Inside the cottage, a small screening room shows The Quiet Man daily.
+It’s a useful option if weather turns wet, and it gives first-time viewers a chance to watch the film in the setting that inspired it.
+The museum occasionally hosts special screenings paired with talks from local historians or former production assistants, so checking the website or social channels before visiting is worth the effort.

 Visitor TypePrice (2026)